Patron – Prof. Jane den Hollander

 Deputy President and General Manager – Jon Mamonski

 Jon is a senior manager at the Geelong Performing Arts Centre and also directs, curates, produces and performs in shows and events across the region.
 He is passionate about all things symphonic and has produced and recorded works with symphony players as diverse as Hot August Night at the Grove Pavilion and Symphony on the Beach with the Ukraine National Symphony Orchestra in Cairns.
 Jon’s passion is to grow the GSO and its audiences.

 Barney studied music at university in Edinburgh followed by a post grad in performance in Frankfurt.
 Since, he has been a member of various choral and instrumental groups, while pursuing a career in financial advice.
 As Finance Manager and bassoonist for GSO Barney can combine his two passions.

 For many years, Marian has been the administrator of the Australian Youth Classical Music Competition and the National Celtic Festival.
 Marion also works at the Geelong Performing Arts Centre supporting the production of many events including the Geelong Schools Music and Movement and Poppykettle Festivals.

-Vice President / Librarian – Suzanne Moodie
+Orchestra Manager and Librarian – Suzanne Moodie

 Suzanne began playing the flute at aged 11 as a founding member of The Geelong Concert Workshop Band.
 She studied with Mardi McSullea completing a Bachelor of Music majoring in music performance at the University of Melbourne and then later with Alan Hardy.
 Suzanne has performed with a variety of different ensembles throughout Melbourne and Geelong and is currently a member of Sonus Ensemble.